Coconut Cream Pie

 1. Make & Bake the Pie Crust

-I highly recommend making your own pie crust for this coconut cream pie.
-I know that pie crust can feel daunting if you are new to the process.
-This tutorial on how to make pie crust is a great place to start to help you gain some confidence.
-That being said, a pre-made pie crust can be used to make this pie if preferred.
+I highly recommend making your own pie crust to make this the best coconut cream pie.
+I know that making pie crust can seem daunting if you aren’t familiar with the process.
+This pie crust tutorial is a great place to start to help you gain some confidence.

 2. Make the Coconut Pastry Cream

-After the pastry cream has been made, it should be strained through a fine mesh sieve to ensure that it is silky smooth.
-Also, allow the pastry cream to cool slightly before assembling the pie.
+After the pastry cream is made, strain it through a fine mesh sieve to ensure that it is silky smooth.
+Allow the pastry cream to cool slightly before assembling the pie.

 3. Toast the Coconut